 Title IX Remedies and Criticisms

-While most people would agree that gender discrimination has no place in an educational environment, or anywhere else for that matter, there is some disagreement over the implementation of Title IX.
-This piece looks at the various remedies available under Title IX, as well as the most common criticisms of the law's application.
+While most people would agree that gender discrimination has no place in an educational environment or anywhere else, there is some disagreement over Title IX.
+This piece looks at the various remedies available under Title IX.
+It also explores the most common criticisms of the law's application.

-See FindLaw's Discrimination at School section for more articles and resources.
+See FindLaw's Discrimination at School section for more related articles and resources.

 Criticisms of Title IX

 Title IX has done a lot of good, but there are criticisms, too.
 Some people argue that it does not do enough to protect victims of sexual violence.
 Others argue that the grievance process is unfair to the respondent.
 They say the respondent does not get enough due process protection during the hearing procedure and process.

 Another criticism involves the interpretation of Title IX.
 Title IX's interpretation has changed over time through guidance documents from the OCR and court decisions, including decisions by the Supreme Court.
 This creates uncertainty for educational institutions about how to follow the law.
 Critics argue that the law is not clear.
 For instance, how it handles "actual knowledge" of a violation has seen different interpretations under the Trump administration and Biden administration.

 Also, Title IX only applies to educational programs receiving federal financial assistance.
 It does not cover private schools that do not get federal funding.
 Some critics say that all students, no matter their school, should have the same protections against sex discrimination.